Thermage Doesn't Work? A Doctor's Real Truth

 seems to change several times a day.

-You let your guard down because it feels like spring, then suddenly it gets dry,
+Thinking it's spring and letting your guard down, then suddenly it gets dry,

-and more and more people say their skin looks dull.
+and we've seen a big increase in people saying their skin looks dull.

 a fairly well-known, mainstream procedure.

-A. Some people do see results, and some don't.
+A. Some people do, and some people don't.

-The perceived effect varies quite a bit depending on skin condition.
+The experience can vary quite a bit depending on skin condition.

 Q. Who is Thermage best for?

-A. It works best for people in the early to mid stages
+A. It works best in the early to mid stage when skin sagging is starting,

 Q. How many sessions do you need,

-A. In my experience, we start with one session,
+A. In my experience, start with one session,

-then usually repeat it every 6 to 12 months
+then decide whether to repeat it at 6 to 12 month

 Thermage (Thermage)

-saying it "tightens the skin with heat" is not wrong, but
+because the expression "tightening the skin with heat" is not wrong,

-more precisely, it instantly contracts the collagen structure
+but more precisely, it immediately contracts the collagen structure in the

 while also inducing new collagen production.

-That said, research results do not always match
+However, study results do not always match an individual's clinical result

 I'll talk more about that below.

-but Thermage works much better for people in the early to mid stages
+Thermage works much better for people in the early to mid stage of sagging

-of sagging than for those whose sagging has already progressed a lot.
+than for those whose sagging has progressed a lot.

 If a lot of volume has been lost

-On the other hand, it works well for people like these.
+On the other hand, it works well for these people.

-People whose facial contours are starting to look blurred
+People whose facial contour is starting to look less defined

 People whose skin around the nasolabial folds is starting to loosen

-People whose under-eye area beneath the aegyo-sal is starting to sag
+People whose skin below the under-eye smile fat is starting to sag

-And people with a certain amount of skin thickness
+And people with a certain skin thickness are

 If the skin is too thin, the en